MichaelsPlayground/BluetoothChatOwnSdk33/README.md

 Please note: this is the updated version of the original app that was "compileSdkVersion 29" and "targetSdkVersion 29".
-This app is compiled with SDK 32/Android 12  and you need to set some other AndroidManifest-permissions AND a live permission check.
+This app is compiled with SDK 32/Android 12  and you need to set some other AndroidManifest-permissions AND a runtime permission check.
 I tested the successfully.

 This sample shows how to implement two-way text chat over Bluetooth between two Android devices, using all the fundamental Bluetooth API capabilities.